Spanish reggae festival changes tack, reinvites Jewish musician

 MADRID A Spanish reggae festival, bowing to an international outcry, on Wednesday reversed its decision to cancel an invitation to an American Jewish musician because he had failed to spell out his views on Palestinian statehood.

-The organisers of the Rototom Sunsplash festival were forced into a U-turn after the Spanish government and Jewish organisations condemned their decision last weekend to bar Matisyahu from playing.
+The organizers of the Rototom Sunsplash festival were forced into a U-turn after the Spanish government and Jewish organizations condemned their decision last weekend to bar Matisyahu from playing.

 "Rototom Sunsplash apologizes publicly to Matisyahu for cancelling his concert and announces that it has invited him to perform next Saturday, Aug.
 22, at the festival as initially planned," they said in a statement.

-The organisers said they had made a mistake under pressure from activists who call for a boycott and sanctions on Israel over its policies towards Palestinians.
+The organizers said they had made a mistake under pressure from activists who call for a boycott and sanctions on Israel over its policies towards Palestinians.

 The festival had asked the musician, who fuses reggae, hip-hop and rock with Jewish influences, to make a public statement about his views on Palestinians' right to their own state and withdrew the invitation when he did not respond.